intelligent-environments-lab/utx000/references/data_dictionaries/data_dictionary_ut3000surveys.md

-# UT3000 Survey "Data Dictionary"
+# UT3000 Survey Data Dictionary
-This file breaks down the various surveys administered during the UT3000 study in 2018/2019.
+This file breaks down some of the surveys administered during the UT1000 and UT2000 (combined as UT3000) studies in 2018/2019.

 ## Home Environment Survey